Book a demo

 Introverts often perform well in this position because they can exercise creativity and dive deeply into research.
 Technical Writers spend most of their time planning, writing, and revising documents in solitude.
 Additionally, many people work remotely as freelance Technical Writers, which can provide even more freedom.

-If you’re interested in a career, Multiverse can help you get started.
-As an apprentice, you’ll earn a salary, learn, and get a salary from leading companies in tech, finance, marketing, and other industries.
-Apprentices have worked at companies like Box, Cisco, Citi, and Verizon.
+If you’re interested in advancing your career, Multiverse can help you get started.
+As an apprentice, you’ll earn a salary, learn, and get a salary all without having to interrupt your current career.

-Multiverse apprenticeships are free, but to be eligible, you must:
+Multiverse programs are free, but to be eligible, you must:

 • Be at least 18 years old